 There are a number of other action cameras on the market, but for me it’s the accessories that make the GoPro (and its clones) a better investment.
 Here are five of my personal favorites.

 A Tripod Mount

 If you don’t already have a tripod or monopod, this single-purpose pole has plenty of uses.
-Plenty of knockoffs abound, but if you’re looking to buy something specifically for your GoPro, a Reach GoPole would be it.
+Plenty of cheap knockoffs abound, but it’s worth spending a little extra on a model that's more stable and durable.

-Extending between 17 to 40 inches, the three-pronged GoPro mount is already part of the pole – all you need is the waterproof case (or The Frame, if you’re not going anywhere near the water) and you’re golden.
-Way to be minimalistic there, you videographer.
+Extending between 17 and 50 inches, the three-pronged GoPro mount is already part of the pole.
+All you need is the waterproof case (or The Frame, if you’re not going anywhere near the water) and you’re golden.

 A Head Strap Mount

 Ideal for those helmet shots or documenting whatever you’re staring at, the Head Mount ends up being surprisingly comfortable and fits fine, even over a motorcycle helmet.

 These sticky mounts are dangerously addictive.
 They’ll stick once and remove cleanly, but they’ll go fast!
 The 3M adhesive sticks best to a clean, dry, surface.
 Clean the object off first, then apply using some pressure between the mount and object.